 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: Total Coliform, Gross Alpha Particle Activity, Nitrate, Lead and Copper, Disinfection By-products (Total Trihalomethanes and Haloacetic Acids), Primary Inorganic Chemicals, Synthetic Organic Chemicals, and Principal Organic Compounds.
 The table presented on the following page depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Clinton County Health Department at (518) 565-4870.
-Please see the attached Source Water Assessment Program (SWAP) Summary prepared by the New York State Department of Health for additional information
+Please see the attached Source Water Assessment Program (SWAP) Summary prepared by the New York State Department of Health for additional information.

-Table of Detected Contaminants Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure- ment MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Fluoride No 4/5/11 0.2 mg/l N/A MCL=2.2 Erosion of natural deposits.
-Barium No 4/5/11 0.026 mg/l 2 MCL=2 Erosion of natural deposits, discharge from drilling waste Lead(1) No 8/21/14 90=1 Range-ND to 1 μg/l N/A Al=15 Corrosion of household plumbing, erosion of natural deposits.
-Copper (1) No 8/21/14 90 th =0.32 Range- 0.053 to 0.43 mg/l 1.3 AL=1.3 Corrosion of household plumbing, erosion of natural deposits.
-Radium-226 No 4/25/09 0.01 pCi/l 0 15 Erosion of natural deposits Nitrate No 12/04/14 0.2 mg/l 10 10 Runoff from fertilizer use, leaching from septic tanks Total Coliform (2) No 7/24/14 Positive n/a Absent AL-present Naturally present in environment
+Table of Detected Contaminants Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure- ment MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Barium No 5/30/17 23.9 ug/l 2000 MCL=2000 Erosion of natural deposits, discharge from drilling waste Copper (1) No 8/22/17 90 th =0.19 Range- 0.056 to 0.22 mg/l 1.3 AL=1.3 Corrosion of household plumbing, erosion of natural deposits.
+Nitrate No 3/22/17 0.19 mg/l 10 10 Runoff from fertilizer use, leaching from septic tanks Radiological Contaminants Gross Alpha Particles No 8/21/17 1.14 pCi/l N/A 15 Erosion of natural deposits Combined Radium 226 and 228 (2) No 8/21/17 1.57 pCi/l N/A 5 (2) Erosion of natural deposits